braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/message_archiving.md

 ## Setting up message archiving

-This section walks you through setting up message archiving for your workspace.
+This section guides you through setting up message archiving for your workspace.
 Before proceeding, confirm that your company has purchased and turned on message archiving.

 ### Step 1: Connect a cloud storage bucket